-It shall be the policy of Judicial District 30B that in cases where domestic violence is alleged the judges setting conditions of pretrial release shall consider all factors to ensure safety to the alleged victim, the community, and the appearance of the defendant to respond to the crimes charged.
+It shall be the policy of the Second Judicial District that in cases where domestic violence is alleged the judges setting conditions of pretrial release shall consider all factors to ensure safety to the alleged victim, the community, and the appearance of the defendant to respond to the crimes charged.
 The District Court Judge may also suggest a secured appearance bond amount for consideration by the magistrate if the defendant is found to be in violation of his terms and conditions of pretrial release previously set by the court.
-Suggested secured appearance bonds shall be recorded in writing and set forth in detail on Form A, Modification of Domestic Violence Bond attached to this policy.
+Suggested secured appearance bonds shall be recorded in writing and set forth in detail on Appendix B, Modification of Domestic Violence Bond attached to this policy.